-In Chile, the operation of shelters is governed by standardized statutes which were updated in December 2020 by Exempt Resolution No. 685, which establishes the "Technical Guidelines for Domestic Violence Shelters.
-Programs for the Care, Protection and Reparation for Violence Against Women".
-These guidelines include detailed instructions on how to implement the intervention model, and include training for remote or in-person work, establish participation requirements, technical requirements, intersectoral coordination, a profile of the implementation team, program management instruments and guidance on self-care of the shelter personnel.
+In Chile, the operation of shelters is governed by standardized statutes which were updated in December 2020 by Exempt Resolution No. 685. which establishes the "Technical Guidelines Domestic Violence for Shelters.
+Programs for the Protection Care. and Reparation for Violence Women".
+These Against quidelines include detailed instructions on how to

+In Chile, the standardization of shelters makes it possible to provide the same quality of service to all women throughout the country.
+This is ensured by means of operational profiles and detailed regulations that address all factors for the proper functioning of shelters. implement the intervention model, and include training for remote or inperson work, establish participation requirements, technical requirements, intersectoral coordination, a profile of the implementation team, program management instruments and guidance on self-care of the shelter personnel.
 In addition, they establish the expected technical results and identify goals and performance indicators and explain the program's monitoring system.